Movement

 • The justification for including shared surfaces within a development must be robust and all concerns relating to impaired users addressed through strong design choices.

-• Shared streets must utilise a varied palette of textures and colours to demarcate carriageway space to ensure navigability for those with dementia or visual impairments.
+• Shared streets utilise a varied palette of textures and colours to demarcate carriageway space to ensure navigability for those with dementia or visual impairments.

-• Shared streets should incorporate 'comfort space' into their designs which discourages vehicular access and therefore allows pedestrians to choose whether to mix with traffic or not.
+• Shared streets incorporate 'comfort space' into their designs which discourages vehicular access and therefore allows pedestrians to choose whether to mix with traffic or not.

-• Streets must include appropriate tree planting and green infrastructure to alter driver behaviours and speeds without the need for signage or engineering.
+• Streets include appropriate tree planting and green infrastructure to alter driver behaviours and speeds without the need for signage or engineering.

 • Space should be created for some car movement and occasional on street parking.